dgaydukov/cert-spring5/files/spring5.md

 ###### Pom vs Bom
 POM - project object model.
 BOM - bill of materials.
-Bom - special kind of pom, that helps control versions, and provide a central place to update these versions, it usually incude block `<dependencyManagement/>` where all dependencies are stored.
+Bom - special kind of pom, that helps control versions, and provide a central place to update these versions, it usually include block `<dependencyManagement/>` where all dependencies are stored.
 When maven try to build project it first look for dependency in pom, and if can't find it goes to bom.
 There are 2 ways to use bom
-1. Inheret is as parent.
+1. Inherit it as parent.
 ```
 <parent>
     <groupId>bomGroup</groupId>